The Bio of Elvis Aaron Presley 08-01-1935 / 08-16-1977 in a bird's eye

 September 27 - October 14, 1974

 Elvis on tour again.
 Plays the Sahara-Tahoe October 11-14.
 Record releases have continued through this period with varying degrees of success.

 January 29-February 14, 1975 Elvis is hospitalized with health and prescription problems again.

+Elvis's live recording of "How Great Thou Art" from the album recorded at one of his Memphis concerts in 1974 wins the Grammy for Best Inspirational Performance.
 This is Elvis's third and final Grammy win out of fourteen nominations (one nomination posthumously).
 All three Grammy wins have been for his gospel music rather than pop or rock.

 March 18-April 1, 1975 Engagement at the Hilton.

 August 18 - September 5, 1975 Elvis opens in Vegas but ends his engagement on the 20th and is hospitalized in Memphis until September 5.

 The renovation of a Elvis bought earlier in the year is complete, and he takes his first flight on the "Lisa Marie" jet.

 December 2-15, 1975 Elvis returns to the Hilton in Vegas to make up for the shows that were canceled during his previous engagement.